parsimonhi/animCJK/README.md

 A svg file can also be inserted as is in the html code of a web page.

-You can just copy the content of the svg in the html code or you can use for instance php (assume that you moved or uploaded animCJK repository on a php server).
-Write the code below in a file called simple2.php and store it in the samples folder of AnimCJK.
-Then run simple2.php in a browser.
+You can just copy the content of the svg in the html.
+Write the code below in a file called simple2.html and store it in the samples folder of AnimCJK.
+Then display simple2.html in a browser.
 ```
 <!doctype html>
 <html>